edimaudo/undp-Crisis-Response-Damage-Assessment-App/README.md

 # Crisis Watch

 ## Overview
-The Problem: Crisis response partners need a "ground-truth" signal within the first 48 hours of a disaster to classify building damage and guide rapid intervention.
+Problem: Crisis response partners need a "ground-truth" signal within the first 48 hours of a disaster to classify building damage and guide rapid intervention.
-The Objective: A highly user-friendly, open-source tool for communities to submit photos, classify damage (Minimal, Partial, Complete), and geolocate infrastructure (via building footprints) in low-connectivity environments.
+Objective: A highly user-friendly, open-source tool for communities to submit photos, classify damage (Minimal, Partial, Complete), and geolocate infrastructure (via building footprints) in low-connectivity environments.

 ## Architecture
 - **Backend**: FastAPI (Python) with PostgreSQL database